misje/opencti-wazuh-connector/docs/source/important_settings.rst

 :attr:`~wazuh.config.Config.incident_rule_exclude_list`

-   A list of alert rule IDs that should not create incidents.
+   A list of alert :term:`rule IDs <Alert rule ID>` that should not create incidents.
 Depending on your use of OpenCTI, your connectors and the type and quality of IoCs in your database, you may need to exclude some events from your searches.
 For instance, in order to reduce a lot of noise, excluding SSH login attempts and web server access attempts may be necessary.
 The default list excludes a number of these kinds of alerts.
    Sightingis will still be created.

 :attr:`~wazuh.config.Config.vulnerability_incident_cvss3_score_threshold`